pikooli/ft_transandance2/README.md

 <p align="center"><strong>FT_TRANSANDANCE</strong><p/>

-This is the first projet web of the common branch.
+This is the first projet web of the common branch at school 42.

 You have to do a website around the theme pong match, with no framework other than backbonejs and ruby on rails.